Ministers Bridge Coverage

 • If enrolled in full-time postgraduate studies, you must also provide written verification from the school confirming your full-time student status in an advanced-degree program.

-If you choose not to enroll in transitional participation, you will automatically receive three months of death benefits at no cost to you or your employer.
+If you choose not to enroll in Ministers Bridge Coverage, you will automatically receive one month of medical and death benefits coverage at no cost to you or your employer.

 Graduated seminary students

-If you were enrolled in the Benefits Plan during seminary, you may enroll in transitional participation to continue medical coverage after graduation.
+If you were enrolled in the Benefits Plan during seminary, you may enroll in Ministers Bridge Coverage to continue medical coverage after graduation.
 Carefully review the letter you receive from the Board of Pensions to ensure the benefits termination date quoted is correct.

 To complete the enrollment process:

-• You must complete the Transitional participation coverage enrollment form (Pastor's Participation), included in the termination materials you receive.
+• You must complete the Ministers Bridge Coverage Enrollment form (Congregational Pastors Package or Transitional Pastor's Participation) included in the termination materials you receive.

-• Your presbytery must provide written verification that you are unemployed and include the reason (e.g., you are seeking church-related service, you are a full-time student, or you are currently under discipline).
+• Your presbytery must provide written verification that you are unemployed and include the reason for Ministers Bridge Coverage enrollment (e.g., you are seeking church-related service, you are a full-time student, or you are currently under discipline).

-Once coverage through transitional participation is exhausted, you may enroll for medical continuation.
+Once coverage through Ministers Bridge is exhausted, you may enroll for medical continuation.
 See medical continuation coverage for cost and coverage details.

 Considerations